echeran/smile-of-murugan/webbook/chapter13.md

 *Vālmīki*

-Tārā is the wife of the monkey king Väli.
+Tārā is the wife of the monkey king Vāli.
 After Vāli's death, the victorious Sugrīva takes her as his wife and his love is reciprocated by Tārā.
 Lakṣmaṇa, enraged at the ungratefulness of Sugrīva
-(whom Rāma helped to kill Väli and regain his throne), is pacified by Tārā.
+(whom Rāma helped to kill Vāli and regain his throne), is pacified by Tārā.